ISCHEMIC STROKE / PREVENTION

 Progression over time

-- risk of progression of carotid stenosis is substantial and increases with time
+- risk of stenosis progression is substantial and increases with time

-- several studies show a higher risk of stroke in progressive stenoses > 80%
+- several studies showed a higher risk of stroke in progressive stenoses > 80%

 - rapidly progressive stenoses, in particular, seem to be associated with a higher risk of ischemic stroke

-- according to different recommendations, the scan should be repeated every 6-12 months in case of stenosis > 50% (AHA/ASA 2014 IIa/C)
+- according to various recommendations, the scan should be repeated every 6-12 months for stenosis > 50% (AHA/ASA 2014 IIa/C)

 Plaque morphology